bessonm/nixos-conf/readme.md

-# Nixos install in VirtualBox guest
+# How to settle in VirtualBox

 * loadkeys fr
 * check ip addressing : ip a
-  * // TODO - In case of wifi need
 * fdisk /dev/sda
   * Use all disk
     * new partition: n